rowlinsonmike/red/docs/README.md

 ## Dependencies

-Make sure to install any depedencies in your project root, e.g., for python - `pip install --target . requests`
+Make sure to install any depedencies in your project root - `pip install --target . requests`

 ## Creating a new project